kbullaughey/dni-synthetic-gradients/README.md

 Using a batch size of 250 and a learning rate of 0.0001:

-    ./dni-mnist.lua -b 250 -f -r 0.0001 -s dni
+    ./dni-mnist.lua -b 250 -f -r 0.0001

-I only managed to reach an error rate of X% after Y epochs.
+I only managed to reach an error rate of 2.8% after 249 epochs (or 60k iterations) and even by 770 epochs (185k iterations) it still hadn't gotten below 2.7% error.

 The learning rate above (0.0001) is 3x the rate reported in the paper.
 But decreasing it didn't seem to help.
 It's worth noting that I was able to use a learning rate 10x higher yet (0.001) when conditioning on the labels (cDNI model).
 Such a high learning rate trained poorly for the unconditional model here.
 This probably relates to the very low amount of information in the synthetic gradients when not conditioning on the labels.
 My theory is that the unconditional synthetic gradient model is tasked with making both a rough prediction of the class as well as modeling how the activations should be updated given this prediction.
 This seems like a lot to expect from the synthetic gradient neural net.